 Select the questions on the left to view answers.

 What is your students-to-instructor ratio?
 How large are your groups?The student-to-staff ratio in our programs ranges from four to eight students per instructor, depending on the grade level.
 In most classes, especially for the lower grades, students work in teams of two to learn teamwork.
 This encourages the students to speak out and discuss their ideas.

 Can your program keep an advanced student challenged and engaged?Absolutely.
 With our year-round robotics and technology education programs, we facilitate challenges for skill levels ranging from novice to experienced, with the goal of providing technical challenges that will stretch each child's potential.
 Some of our programs provide advanced engineering and computer science concepts that are challenging even to college engineering students.
-Visit our Robotics Engineering Club site to learn more about our programs and our students' achievements.
-You may also view testimonials at our parents' feedback site.

 Where can I purchase the hardware and software?For most students who use Mindstorms, they will need to invest on the LEGO Mindstorms robotic kit, and the software called RobotC.
 If you are interested in buying your own equipment, visit our Roboclub Resource Page.

 What do you mean by tailoring talented students?All of our programs are application/project-based and designed to promote higher-order thinking.
 Our projects are geared for students who:

 What happens when classes are canceled due to inclement weather?If we need to cancel meetings or classes because of inclement weather: